-As part of our commitment to reduce energy consumption worldwide, we are investing in more energy-efficient equipment and employing more eco-efficient manufacturing practices.
-Since 2008, we successfully reduced our energy consumption by 27% on an intensity basis (per case of product sold) and 9% on an absolute basis.
-This represents a reduction of 72,000 megawatt-hours used in 2018 versus 2007.
-Reducing energy not only reduces our costs, it’s also better for the environment.
-For historical details prior to our current goal period, download Energy Consumption 2007-2011.
+For over a decade, we have set goals to conserve energy and minimize emissions.
+Since 2008, we have invested in more energy-efficient equipment and employed more eco-efficient manufacturing practices and successfully reduced our energy consumption by 32% on an intensity basis (per case of product sold) and 16% on an absolute basis.
+This represents a reduction of 129,000 megawatt-hours used in 2019 versus 2007.

 |Purchased Electricity (‘000 of MWh)|